GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 The output can be saved in the log file if this option is specified when the program is run.

+.. [*] A wrapper is a tool that makes a software component (such as a material model or a solver) accessible and configurable from input files.
+  It is used to connect the inside of the GEOS code with what you can see, modify and use.
+  For example, CompositionalMultiphaseFVM is a solver and its associated wrapper allow us to configure it via input files.
+  You can find more information in the following page `Wrapper <https://geosx-geosx.readthedocs-hosted.com/en/latest/coreComponents/dataRepository/docs/Wrapper.html?_sm_au_=iVVFWf2SqSTnZPfQQ0WpHK6H8sjL6>`_.

 SolidMechanicsStatistics
 ------------------------